San Antonio Workplace Injury Attorney

 |Installation, maintenance, and repair||470||392||406||370||348||354|

 |Building and grounds cleaning and maintenance||329||289||252||249||255||269|

 Workers’ Compensation vs. Third Party Claim

 Workers’ compensation is a system meant to provide for individuals injured during the scope of their employment, while removing an employee’s ability to sue an employer or co-worker for negligence.
-Before worker’s compensation, if an employee was injured in the job, his or her only chance for compensation was to sue for negligence.
-However, if the employer was not negligent, or if the employee never filed a claim, then the employee was left without any compensation.
+Before worker’s compensation, if an employee was injured in the job, his or her only chance for compensation was to sue their employer for negligence.
+However, if the employer was not negligent, or if the employee never filed a claim, then the employee is left without any compensation.
 Now, if you are injured on the job, you are likely eligible to receive damages through workers’ compensation benefits.